Skip to main content

 • character development

-5 mentions Positive Neutral Negative
+6 mentions Positive Neutral Negative

-• “I love the remaster improvements (although some of the character design changes are debatable in my opinion); some of the graphical changes are extremely good, especially in the times of 'HD remaster' that rely only on slight changes.”
+• “I love the remaster improvements (although some of the character design changes are debatable in my opinion), some of the graphical changes are extremely good, especially in the times of “HD remaster” that rely only on slight changes.”

-• “This is in regards to the main story, which received criticism for its character development, plot, and level design.”
+• “This is in regards to the main story from its character development, plot as well as its level design that the original game received criticism for.”

 Skip Critic Reviews